helm/helm-www/content/en/docs/topics/charts_hooks.md

 For all other kinds, as soon as Kubernetes marks the resource as loaded (added or updated), the resource is considered "Ready".
 When many resources are declared in a hook, the resources are executed serially.
 If they have hook weights (see below), they are executed in weighted order.
+Starting from Helm 3.2.0 hook resources with same weight are installed in the same order as normal non-hook resources.
 Otherwise, ordering is not guaranteed.
 (In Helm 2.3.0 and after, they are sorted alphabetically.
 That behavior, though, is not considered binding and could change in the future.)
 It is considered good practice to add a hook weight, and set it to `0` if weight is